sematext/spm-metrics-js/README.md

     userCounterMetric.inc()
     // or on logout
     userCounterMetric.dec()
-    // save data - only needed if not "interval" is not specified userCounterMetric.save()
+    // save data - only needed if no "interval" is specified userCounterMetric.save()
 ```